sausages-of-the-future/development-environment/README_Advanced.md

 All of the applicatications can be started with

 ```
-lr-start-all
+dev-start-all
 ```

 A selection of applications can be started with

 ```
-lr-run-app [app-names]
+dev-run-app [app-names]
 ```

 For example, to run the system-of-record and casework frontend you can run

 ```
-lr-run-app system-of-record casework-frontend
+dev-run-app system-of-record casework-frontend
 ```

 #### Starting individual applications

-To start an individual application simply go into the application directory and run *lr-run-app*.
-So, for example, to start the casework-frontend do:
+To start an individual application simply go into the application directory and run *dev-run-app*.
+So, for example, to start the someapp do:

 ```
-cd /vagrant/apps/casework-frontend
+cd /vagrant/apps/someapp
-lr-run-app
+dev-run-app
 ```

 ### Running unit tests for individual applications